lamsalsamip1/Lumi-LSPP/Chatbot/data/courses/csit.md

 Entrance Examination:

-1. Tribhuvan University, Institute of Science and Technology, Dean office conducts the entrance examination for CSIT.The Entrance Examination will be of 100 Full Marks including the subjects of Intermediate/10+2 level or equivalent incorporating English, Mathematics, Physics and Chemistry subjects and the pass marks is 35.
+1. Tribhuvan University, Institute of Science and Technology, Dean office conducts the entrance examination for CSIT.The Entrance Examination will be of 100 Full Marks including the subjects of Intermediate/10+2 level or equivalent incorporating English, Mathematics, Physics, Chemistry and Computer subjects and the pass marks is 35.
 All the Questions of Entrance Examination will be Objective Type (MCQs).The Examination Time Duration will be of 2 hours.
+It will consist of Objective questions with a total of 100 marks, based on the curriculum of I.Sc./Grade 11 and 12 or equivalent, including 25 marks for Mathematics, 25 marks for Physics, 25 marks for Chemistry, 15 marks for English, and 10 marks for Computer-related knowledge.

-Admission Guidelines of CSIT:
+Application Process of CSIT:

-1. The Admission Form and Entrance Model Questions can be received from any of the B.Sc.
-CSIT colleges.
-2. Students do not need to fill up the TU Admission Form in more than one college.
-Form filled from one college will be valid for all colleges/campuses.
-3. Students of Grade 12 Supplementary Exam can also fill up the TU Admission Form but such students should present the Academic Transcript of Passing 10+2/Intermediate level before publication of entrance result, otherwise the entrance examination result of such students will not be published.
+1. Students can fill the application form online via the IOST website, https://www.iost.tu.edu.np.The form will cost Rs-1950 and can be paid through digital wallets.
+   2.{to be filled}

 Curricular Structure of CSIT:
 Semester I: Introduction to Information Technology (IIT), C Programming, Digital Logic, Mathematics I, Physics